What is Third Party Insurance?

 Upon complete purchase of your comprehensive car insurance policy, you will get a certificate of insurance.
 This confirms your eligibility to report a claim in the event of any unforeseen circumstance on the vehicle.

-Confirming the Authenticity of your Car Insurance
+Confirming the Authenticity of your Third Party Car Insurance

 There are many fake insurance agents out there who take advantage of a client’s ignorance.
 Given this, it is not enough to receive your policy certificate and relax – you have to confirm how authentic the certificate is.
-This can be done in two ways.
+This can be done in two ways:

-www.askniid.org and following the laid out instructions.
+- By visiting the website of the Nigerian Insurance Industry Database (NIID): www.askniid.org and following the laid out instructions.
 You will need your vehicle number and insurance policy number to search their database.
 If it comes back with a result, confirm that the bearer of the policy carries your name.
 If it doesn’t come back with any result, it might have been a fake, and you need to contact your insurance officer immediately.

-Why Would You Need Third-Party Car Insurance?
+Why Do You Need Third-Party Insurance?

 The insurance coverage might only be beneficial to a third party.
 However, it saves the insurer the cost of repair or replacement of third party damages.
 The following are reasons you need a third-party insurance